- December 1 – Early application deadline

 - April 1 – Final application deadline

-- Successful completion of at least one year (two semesters or three terms) of calculus.
+- One year (two semesters or three quarters) of college-level calculus

-- A personal statement (approximately 500 words) addressing areas of research interests; career goals; relevant experiences in teaching, research, publishing, and/or volunteering; and how this program connects to academic and professional goals.
+- A personal statement (approximately 500 words) addressing career goals; professional interests and experiences, and how the program will help you achieve your professional goals.

 - Curriculum vitae or resume.

 - Three letters of recommendation from individuals who can evaluate the applicant’s potential success in this program, and prospects for a career in public health.
 Applicants are strongly encouraged to provide at least one recommendation letter from an academic source (e.g., former instructor or advisor), who can speak to the applicant’s prior academic performance.

 - Official transcript from all higher education institutions attended.
 (OHSU and PSU transcripts are also required for current and prior students).